 “Nothing Can Change This Love” by Sam Cooke

-This is one of those songs that you can’t go wrong with.
+This is one of those songs that you can’t go wrong with for a daddy dance.
 It has sweet lyrics, it’s slow enough to sway back and forth to, and it’s not totally overplayed as a wedding song.

 Meaningful Lyrics: If you wanted to leave me and roam/ When you got back, I’d just say welcome home/ ‘Cause honey nothing, nothing, nothing/ Can ever change this love I have for you